philipp-baumann/simplerspec-pedometron-article/README.md

 money to to do reference analysis, and then predict the remaining samples only with infrared spectroscopy.

-Here we read from a Bruker Alpha mid-Infrared spectrometer:
+Here we read from a Bruker Alpha mid-Infrared spectrometer.
+Currently, the package is limited to Bruker and ASD devices, however support for reading files from other devices and formats is planned within the package simplerspec.io.

 ``` r
 plan(multisession)